ksnortum/wordle-kotlin/README.md

 ## Dictionary

-The dictionary is just a text file called `words.txt` located in `src/main/resources`.
-I have a Python program in that directory call `build_words.py` that will create the file from `/usr/share/dict/words`.
-You can change that in the script.
+The dictionary is just a text file called `words.txt` with one word per line located in `src/main/resources`.
+You can also build your own dictionary.
+If your system has a text dictionary with on word per line, like `/usr/share/dict/words`, there is a Python program in `src/main/resources` called `build_words.py` that will create the file from scratch.

 One thing that is not easy to do is filter out plurals, so they are left in.
 They are not legal in the NYTimes version of Wordle, so be aware of that.

-Also, the dictionary is not curated at all, so there's words in it that would probably be removed NYTimes version.
+The word list is somewhat curated.
+It contains no racial slurs that I can find.
+Some sensitive words are left in, such as "vulva" and "slave" that would probably never reach the NYTimes.